-What you can do now: I've no idea, but I'll update this page when I hear what happened to our MCC form with the scribbled explanatory note on Question 5 was sufficient for the 2018 renewal.
+What you can do now: I've no idea, but it seemed that our MCC form with the scribbled explanatory note on Question 5 was sufficient for the 2018 renewal.

-It remains to be seen how the visa system will cope with a change of address in the middle of my wife's 'probationary' period, but I assume we will need plenty of documents for both addresses.
+As we had to change our address in the middle of my wife's 'probationary' period, I assumed we'd need plenty of documents from both addresses.
+Problems we encountered:

 - In 2016 Cambridge Water merged their billing system with South Staffordshire Water, and this resulted in a new rule that only one name was allowed to appear on a household's water bills.
 Our existing account with two names was carried over, but was truncated to 30 characters, losing half of my wife's surname (which she had not changed at marriage), and their call centre operator was not authorized to work around this limitation by deleting whitespace or titles; the only change he was allowed to make was to delete her, so we stuck with the truncated surname.
 (When it came to the 2018 renewal, we found we didn't need those truncated-surname bills to make up the numbers, but this might not be the case in 2020.)

-- Our new flat had a pre-pay electricity meter.
+- When we moved in, our new flat had a pre-pay electricity meter.
 Although Ebico (a social-enterprise supplier I've used for years) was at that time able to offer the same rate regardless of payment type, we still needed a credit meter to receive biannual paper bills.
 At that time Ebico was using SSE as their upstream supplier, and the call-centre operator at SSE said I'd received a "medium" risk assessment from the credit-rating agency Experian (perhaps due to the ongoing change of address? who knows how Experian's software works...) but he was still able to set up a Direct Debit and the meter was replaced within 2½ weeks of our move.